SamirTalwar/monospacedmonologues.com/content/posts/2016-02-22--docker-part-one--getting-started.md

 The recommended method of running Docker on a non-Linux operating system is to use Docker Machine, a VM provisioning tool, to spin up a Linux virtual machine.
 It's suggested you use the [Docker Toolbox][] to install Docker and Docker Machine.
 Docker Toolbox also installs [Docker Compose][], which we use for managing multiple containers at once, and [VirtualBox][], a free, open-source virtual machine host.

 On Windows, Docker Toolbox is your best choice—just download and run the installer.
-On Mac OS, you can take the same approach, but I prefer to use [Homebrew][] and [Caskroom][], which I use for installing most of my developer tools.
+On Mac OS, you can take the same approach, but I prefer to use [Homebrew][], which I use for installing most of my developer tools.
 If you already have Homebrew, you can install everything you need by running:

-    $ brew tap caskroom/cask
     $ brew update
     $ brew install docker docker-machine docker-compose
     $ brew cask install virtualbox